publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptD/spt1/m__us_usc_t52_s21001.md

         (1) __In general__

-            Except as provided in paragraphs (2) and (3), a State receiving a requirements payment shall use the payment only to meet the requirements of subchapter III of this chapter.
+            Except as provided in paragraphs (2) and (3), a State receiving a requirements payment shall use the payment only to meet the requirements of subchapter III.

         (2) __Other activities__

         A State may use a requirements payment to carry out other activities to improve the administration of elections for Federal office if the State certifies to the Commission that—

-            (A) the State has implemented the requirements of subchapter III of this chapter; or
+            (A) the State has implemented the requirements of subchapter III; or

             (B) the amount expended with respect to such other activities does not exceed an amount equal to the minimum payment amount applicable to the State under [section 21002(c) of this title][/us/usc/t52/s21002/c].